multi-art production company

 Melania Jack is a multimedia artist working with film, projection, sound, digital collage, and performance.
 Based in Gimuy (Cairns), their work critically explores gender, labor, and technology, posthuman feminisms, environmental ethics, and non-human rights.
 They have exhibited both in solo and group shows, co-authored papers for NIME and ISEA, and received awards for their interactive, installation work.They are currently undertaking an artist program at the Centre for Projection Art, Melbourne where their work has been featured at Fed Square for Now or Never Festival, Bunjil Place and Collingwood Yards for Melbourne Fringe Festival.

 In addition to their artistic work, Jack has served as Programs Coordinator at NorthSite Contemporary Arts, where they facilitated an Artist Connect support group for three years and a 3 month workshop program in creative technology and arts industry skills.
-They have a strong history of community arts engagement, with over 15 years of experience running arts and tech based programs and workshops in regional communities - most recently a 2023 tour of the Western Touring Circuit providing workshops in Songwriting and Ableton Live for electronic music production.
+They have a strong history of community arts engagement, with over 15 years of experience running arts and tech based programs and workshops in regional communities .
+They have run workshops for Flying Arts and a variety of Galleries and Councils and recently have fullfilled the role of Regional Arts Services Network Officer for Far North QLD in 2026.
 Jack holds a Masters in Creative Industries- screen and live performance work.

 Patty Bom is an audio engineer and electronic music producer, with a background in Occupational Therapy currently lecturing in music production.
 She has had extensive experience working on a variety of music projects from workshops with mental health music groups, and Indigenous Hip Hop Programs to producing Singles, EP's and Albums for artists from a wide background of genres.